 Please inform yourself on the websites of our partner universities, and especially pay attention to the field of study and the term time.
 The IRC tries to keep the information about our partner universities up to date, but raises no claims to completeness.

-- for the summer semester, between July 15 and August 15
+- for the summer semester, between April 15 and April 30

 - for the winter semester, between December 15 and January 15

 If you plan on applying for the summer term, please inform yourself if there are spots remaining for your partner university of choice.
 You can find the latest list “list of partner institutions - summer term 20xx” here.

 Information for an application for DOUBLE-DEGREE PROGRAMMS:

 The application for the exchange places within the framework of the double master agreement with the ICN Business School Nancy is made before the beginning of the first master semester, as curricular adjustments are necessary in the first and second master semester in Münster.
 This application period is 1st of September until the 15th of September of each year.
 Please note that in order to apply for this double degree program, you must be enrolled in the Business Administration Master program at the WWU.